Andy Davis preaches a verse by verse expositional sermon on Colossians 1:1-14. This sermon focuses on Paul’s prayer life.

 So he gives them good solid teaching but apparently he does far more than that.
 He also prays fervently for them.
 And in these verses, verses three through 14, he gives us a glimpse into his prayer life.
 We’re going to look at three aspects this morning.
 First of all, the light of Paul’s prayer life, which is thankfulness of grace verses 3 through 8.
 Secondly, we’re going to see the goal of Paul’s prayer life, which is that they would have a lifestyle of abundant fruitfulness.
 Fruitfulness, in the gospel verses nine through 12.
 And then the ground of Paul’s prayer life which is Christ worker redemption.
 Also verse 12 up through verse 14.

-II.
-The Delight of Paul’s Prayer Life (verses 1-8)
+I. The Delight of Paul’s Prayer Life: Thankfulness for Grace (verses 1-8)

 Let’s look at the first and that is the delight of Paul’s prayer life, and that is thankfulness for grace.
 Look at verse 3, “We always thank God, the Father of our Lord Jesus Christ, when we pray for you.”
 He begins with thanks giving.